-It eliminates subjective friction by giving complete authority over specific aspects of decision making to a specific person — there’s no arguments over who gets the final call, or whose job it is to lay out the facts.
+It eliminates subjective friction by giving complete authority over specific aspects of decision making to a specific person — there are no arguments over who gets the final call, or whose job it is to lay out the facts.

-DACI evens out team imbalances by removing collective responsibility and instead giving authority to just one person.
-This becomes very important when stakeholders don’t agree on a final decision — by design, they must concede to the Approver.
+DACI evens out team imbalances by removing collective responsibility and instead of giving authority to just one person.
+This becomes very important when stakeholders don’t agree on a final decision — by design, they must concede to the approver.

-It speeds up decision-making by eliminating potential disagreements which may otherwise require hours of discussion to resolve.
+It speeds up decision-making by eliminating potential disagreements that may otherwise require hours of discussion to resolve.

 The DACI framework can be a hugely unifying tool, bringing a team together and enabling a new level of collaborative decision making even in the most fractious of groups.